This statement is provided with the intention to comply with your right to be informed under the Data

 security, integrity and compliance in line with the Data Protection Act, 2018.
 It is not anticipated that there will be any other recipients nor any transfers of data to a third country.
 Accordingly, it is considered that safeguards for the transfer of data to a third country are not

 necessary.
 Should this change you will be notified.

 For adult service users, all information regarding the delivery of your care services including financial data, will be kept for the duration of your services and for a further period thereafter of 3 years.
 For child service users, all information will be retained for a period of 80 years.
 This period has been set for the protection of service users and our organisation in the event of any claims.

 You have the right to be informed of fair processing information with a view to transparency of data.
 This statement is intended to fulfil that right.

 You have the right to access the information we hold.
 You should make such a request in writing to Richard Walker using the above contact information.

 You have the right to request the information we hold is rectified if it is inaccurate or incomplete.
-You should contact Richard Walker using the above contact information and provide her with the details of any inaccurate or incomplete data.
+You should contact Richard Walker using the above contact information and provide him with the details of any inaccurate or incomplete data.
 We will then ensure that this is amended within one month.
 We may, in complex cases, extend this period to two months.